 Instructions

 - Cook beets in a large pot of boiling water.
-If doing different colors cook them separately.
 Cook until tender for about 30-35 minutes.
 Let cool, trim the ends and peel.
 Slice and set aside.

 - Tightly pack in beets to within 3/4" of the rim.
 Add the hot brine to cover the beets and up to 1/2" of the rim.
+Wipe the rims with a clean cloth or paper towel.
 Cover with the lids and screw on the rims to fingertip tight.

-- Now process in a water bath on a rack for 30 minutes or according to chart for altitude adjustments.
-Submerging the jar to 1" above the lids.
+- Now process in a water bath on a rack for 30 minutes or according to the chart for altitude adjustments, submerging the jar to 1" above the lids.

-- Remove jars and let cool.
+- Remove jars and let cool on a counter lined with a tea towel.
 Refrigerate and eat any jars that don't seal.
 You will hear them popping while cooling and sealing.
-If they don't seal you will be able to move the lid up and down when touching it.
+If they don't seal, you will be able to move the lid up and down when touching it.

 Comments & Reviews